The Godfather (wrestler): Papa Shango (1992–1993)

-Catch Wrestling Association (1994, 1995)
+Catch Wrestling Association (1993–1994, 1995)

-As Papa Shango, he wrestled a summer tour for Otto Wanz' Catch Wrestling Association in 1994.
+Wright as Shango defeated Ulf Herman for Otto Wanz' Catch Wrestling Association in Germany in December 1993.
+As Papa Shango, he wrestled a summer tour in 1994.
 In July, he had a shot at the CWA World Heavyweight Championship against Rambo, but lost.

 A year later on December 16, 1995, he returned as Kama and defeated Viktor Kruuger.

-World Wrestling Federation/Entertainment (1995–1996, 1997–2002)
+Return to World Wrestling Federation (1995–1996)

 Million Dollar Corporation (1995–1996)

 Wright returned to the WWF in January 1995 under the antagonistic heel gimmick of Kama (nicknamed "The Supreme Fighting Machine"), a scrappy and competitive shoot wrestler inspired by Ultimate Fighting Championship fighter Kimo Leopoldo.
 Shortly after his debut, he joined Ted DiBiase's Million Dollar Corporation stable.
 He became an immediate part of the stable's feud with The Undertaker, stealing the Undertaker's signature urn at April's WrestleMania XI then having it melted down and formed into bling, but remained in possession of the bling urn remnants until November 1995 when King Mabel seized it amid a feud with The Undertaker.
 He was taken off of television in the fall of 1995, and after an appearance in the 1996 Royal Rumble match, Wright left the company again.

+National Wrestling Conference (1996)

+Kama made a few appearances for National Wrestling Conference in Las Vegas where he feuded with Sabu.

+Proposed WCW Run (1996)

 Shortly after his departure, Wright had verbally agreed to join World Championship Wrestling to serve as the enforcer for the New World Order (nWo), but chose not to go to WCW after speaking to Ron Simmons.
 Wright then learned that WCW signed Virgil to be the nWo's enforcer by watching WCW Monday Nitro at home with his wife, and that they had signed him for less than what they offered Wright.